 At 22nd, 28th, and 34th levels, Bards may choose one bonus feat from the list of metamagic feats.
 The bard must meet any prerequisites that the feat requires, but the feat may be selected from the epic or non-epic metamagic feats, as the bard wishes.

 At level 23, the range of the bard's performance expands by 10 feet.
 In most cases, this brings the range to 40 feet instead of 30 feet.
 Refer to the specific bardic performance entry for the base range.

-At level 24, as a standard action, the bard may produce a destructive Symphony which deals piercing damage equal to the bard's Harmony damage as a fifteen foot cone (if using audible performance skills) or a fifteen foot radius centered on himself (if using visual performance skills.)
+At level 24, as a standard action, the bard may produce a destructive Symphony which deals sonic damage equal to the bard's Staccato damage as a twenty foot cone, or a twenty foot radius centered on the Bard.
 The Bard is immune to damage created by his own Symphony ability.
-This mind-affecting spell-like ability harms all creatures caught in the area of effect, though they are allowed a Will save (DC 10 + half the bard's level + CHA mod) for half damage.
-This attack provokes attacks of opportunity unless the bard makes a Caster Check to Concentrate to combat-cast.
-If used as a full-attack action, Symphony may be used the same number of times per round as Harmony.
+This is treated as though it belongs to the conjuration school of spells, even though it is not a spell, for purposes of feats like Spell Focus.
+Symphony is not subject to Spell Resistance.
+Symphony harms all enemy creatures caught in the area of effect to a maximum of 5 creatures, though they are allowed a Will save (DC 10 + half the bard's level + CHA mod) for half damage.
+This attack does not provoke attacks of opportunity.
+If used as a full-attack action, Symphony may be used up to three times per round.